GokuMohandas/mlops-course/README.md

 <br>

-> If you need refresh yourself on ML algorithms, check out our [ML Foundations](https://github.com/GokuMohandas/MadeWithML) repository (🔥&nbsp; Among the <a href="https://github.com/topics/deep-learning" target="_blank">top ML</a> repositories on GitHub)
+> If you need refresh yourself on ML algorithms, check out our [Made Wit ML](https://github.com/GokuMohandas/MadeWithML) repository (🔥&nbsp; Among the <a href="https://github.com/topics/deep-learning" target="_blank">top ML</a> repositories on GitHub)

 <br>